skrapkam/samchang/src/projects/google/index.md

 My final solution was heavily inspired by a menu that Google was already using within sites such as Gmail, Calendar, and Plus.
 The benefit of designing this way was adhering to a system that Google is familiar with.
 Besides following Google standards, this menu is also scaleable as new VR products can easily be added.
 You simply scroll to find more products.

-I also changed the label from “Google VR” to “More from Google VR”.
+I also changed the label from "Google VR" to "More from Google VR".
 This made the affordance clearer.
 Moreover, since the initial state is a text link, it can sit on top of moving backgrounds such as in Earth VR and Blocks without having a solid colored background.

 A trade-off I considered was deciding which products would come first within the menu.
-Some product links would inevitably be buried beneath the menu fold, potentially upsetting many product teams who’d like their products to come first.
-A solution that hasn’t been implemented yet would be to alphabetize the order, thus removing any favoritism.
+Some product links would inevitably be buried beneath the menu fold, potentially upsetting many product teams who'd like their products to come first.
+A solution that hasn't been implemented yet would be to alphabetize the order, thus removing any favoritism.

 # Google Hangouts Chat